 If the answer is “Yes, in part”, please specify the manner in which your legislation requires that the predicate offences be committed in your country or includes offences committed outside of your country.

-If your legislation includes as predicate offences also offences committed outside your country (see question 10), is dual criminality required? (art.
-6, para.
-2 (c)).

 Are the acquisition, possession and use of property known at the time of receipt to be the proceeds of crime, criminalized under your domestic legislation (art.
 6, subpara.
 1 (b) (i))?

 Yes Yes, in part No

 If the answer to the question above is “Yes, in part”, please explain how your country’s domestic legislation criminalizes these acts.
+(AGREED)

 Are participation in, association with and conspiracy to commit, attempts to commit and aiding, abetting, facilitating and counselling the commission of a money-laundering offence criminalized under your domestic legislation (art.
 6, subpara.
 1 (b) (ii))?